Mojave Green Rattlesnake

 To distinguish Western Diamondback Rattlesnakes from the Mojave Rattlesnake species, it must be noted that the latter has relatively narrower black bands on its tail, with its upper white eye stripe extending beyond its mouth corner.

-The adult Mojave Rattlesnakes range from 2 to 4 feet in length and usually do not attack unless provoked.
+The adult Mojave Rattlesnakes range from 2 to 4 feet in length.

 As the name suggests, the Mojave Desert is the prime habitat of this rattlesnake species.
 However, significant populations of the Mojave Green Rattlesnake are also found all over Arizona, Nevada, Southwestern Utah, Southern New Mexico and even some parts of Texas.